|

 oriented museum that always has something going on, and lots of local talent that play at the various establishments.
 Most

+importantly, the people here are genuine, kind hearted and nice.
+11. Chat about your pets - we love those, too.
 I have three pets: Tsunami, Salem, and Maxie.
 Tsunami is our Siberian Husky/Wolf rescue

 that we adopted about 8 years ago.
 She's slowed down a little in the last couple of years and spends most of her time sleeping